Computing

 The pupils are evaluated to see if they are below, expecting, or exceeding the objectives set after each unit.
 Children’s work is saved on Purple Mash and may be forwarded to their class teacher or posted on the school display board.
 The subject leader or class teacher can then evaluate the students’ work from this location.

-For Computing at St Luke’s, we use Purple Mash to deliver our Computing Curriculum.
+For Computing at St Luke’s, we use Purple Mash/Mini Mash to deliver our Computing Curriculum.

 Computing characteristics